terryzhao127/sim-agent/README.md

 ## Test

-Explain how to run the automated tests for this system
+For the correctness of the simulation, tests are necessary.

 ### Normal Test